Thomas de Hartmann: Association with G.I. Gurdjieff

 Gurdjieff intensified work on his ballet The Struggle of the Magicians, and fragments of music for it were composed.
 This ballet was conceived of as far back as 1915 in Russia, but now with a composer available, Gurdjieff began to plot dances and scenes for this ballet.
 Though the libretto of the ballet was written, and music in various stages of composition exists, this ballet was never completed.

 After the de Hartmanns followed Gurdjieff to France, settling first in Paris, then at the Prieuré des Basses-Loges in Fontainebleau-Avon, work continued on these dances, but in a new direction – a demonstration of them, now called Sacred Dances and Exercises, was planned for the Théâtre des Champs-Elysées in Paris in December of 1923, followed by demonstrations in New York, Boston and Chicago in the United States in 1924.
 During this time, de Hartmann transcribed and co-wrote much of the music that Gurdjieff collected and used for his movements exercises.
 For these dances, some of the old music was used, but more had to be composed and everything had to be orchestrated.

-After returning to the Prieuré, Gurdjieff was in a serious car accident.
+After returning to the Prieuré, Gurdjieff was involved in a serious car accident.
 After his recovery, the direction of his work changed, and he began working with de Hartmann on a new direction of music.
 This music consists of generally short pieces of piano music, often consisting of a melody in the right hand and a rhythmic harmonization in the left, though there are many exceptions to this.
 One of the aphorisms in Gurdjieff’s work is: “Take the understanding of the East with the knowledge of the West – and then seek.”
 The same might be said of this music – it is a combination of Eastern type melodies and themes brought by Gurdjieff, worked on with the Western knowledge of Thomas de Hartmann.
 The resulting pieces are quite unique in de Hartmann’s music life.

 Gurdjieff and de Hartmann worked on this music from 1925 to 1927, but the need to earn money to help support the Prieuré led de Hartmann to work first on arrangements of the works of other composers, and then for scores for film music.
 As a result of this, his musical work with Gurdjieff came to an end.
 He left Gurdjieff in 1929.
 Some of this music was later adapted by Laurence Rosenthal for the 1979 Peter Brook film Meetings with Remarkable Men.